James4Ever0/pytract/README.md

 Note the difference of using it with `brownie` alone, you now have a fully portable python package, which you can write static typed code without the need for copying and pasting from `brownie console`.

+You can view all generated API code under folder `<your brownie project>/api`.

 Example generated contract API class is given below:

 ```python